Personal loans with fair credit: What to know

 Pre-approval makes it easy to browse card offers without impacting your credit score.

-Fair credit personal loans in a nutshell
+Fair credit personal loan FAQ

 There isn’t a single minimum credit score that’s required for a personal loan.
 But the lower your credit score, the harder it may be to get approved.
 And the higher your interest rate might be.

-If you have fair credit and are considering a personal loan, you can take steps to improve your scores with responsible use and potentially improve your chances of approval.
+If you have fair credit and are considering a personal loan, you can take steps to improve your scores with responsible use and potentially increase your chances of approval.
 And don’t forget that there might be other options available to you.
+If you’re considering using a credit card versus a personal loan, you can compare cards to see which offers you the best terms, APR and features and find out if you’re pre-approved for card offers.

 Related Content